-Figure 27: The Old Vicarage
+Figure 28: The Old Vicarage

-5.4.5 24 Church Street.
-Late 19th century house in red machine-made bricks with terracotta eaves detailing and stone lintels and sills to windows.
+- 5.4.5 24 Church Street.
+Late 19th century house in red machinemade bricks with terracotta eaves detailing and stone lintels and sills to windows.
 Plain clay tile roof with end chimneystacks in blue-brick.
 Modern windows.
 Coniferous trees planted dangerously close to the front elevation and hiding some of it from view.
 Original dwarf brick walls to back of footpath.
-Group value with 25-29 Church Street.
+Group value with 25-29 Church Street. - 5.4.4 The Old Vicarage.
+A heavily altered and extended Victorian Tudor-Gothic style former vicarage set in large mature gardens.
+The grounds make a significant contribution to the open green setting of the Church.

-5.4.6 1 School Road.
+- 5.4.6 1 School Road.
 Probably originally a pair of late 18th /early 19th century semi-detached houses now combined to form one.
 The front elevation has a later central pedimented doorcase, and its windows have been replaced with stained timber mock-sashes.
-The brickwork has been rendered.
+The brickwork has been rendered. - 5.4.7 23 Church Street.
+Late 19th century house.
+Its original central front doorway has been bricked up to leave a small window opening.
+The other window openings have been partially bricked up to fit off-the-peg stained modern windows of unsympathetic design.
+Plain clay tile roof.